-- a) Written formal warning may be issued by the dean of faculty to which the student belongs, by a head of corporate department or by the University Secretary. - a) Final written warning may be issued by the dean of faculty, a head of corporate department or by a Disciplinary/Fitness to Practise Committee.
+- a) Written formal warning may be issued by the Chair of the Disciplinary Committee, dean of faculty to which the student belongs, by a head of corporate department or by the University Secretary. - a) Final written warning may be issued by the dean of faculty, a head of corporate department or by a Disciplinary/Fitness to Practise Committee.